MaysamPx/MaysamPx/README.md

 ### I'm Maysam!👋
 <!-- - 🔭 I’m currently working on ... -->
-A Software Design and Development enthusiast with 8+ years specializing in developing high-performance systems in financial stream processing, e-commerce, transactional data processing, and recently advertisements domains.
+A Software Design and Development enthusiast with 8+ years experience in developing high-performance systems in financial stream processing, e-commerce, transactional data processing, and recently advertisements domains.
 Adept at designing, developing, and maintaining systems with a focus on clean code.
 Skilled in back-end engineering, efficient data structures and algorithms, message brokers, modern test automation, and SQL/NoSQL storage systems.

  🌱 Currently working on/learning advanced Java technologies and framework internals.